 (c) In assessing basic skills, local programs must use assessment instruments that are valid and appropriate for the target population, and must provide reasonable accommodation in the assessment process, if necessary, for people with disabilities.
 (WIOA Sec.
 3(5), 20 CFR § 681.290)

 Note: If service providers determine a participant is basic skills deficient, the ISS and case notes must identify the methods to reduce or alleviate the deficiency or deficiencies and record the benchmarks of improvement as appropriate in the MIS.
-LWDB should must have policy addressing the appropriate procedures to reduce or alleviate the identified deficiencies.
+LWDB must have a policy addressing the appropriate procedures to reduce or alleviate the identified deficiencies.

 Basic Skills Deficient Assessment Tools:

-As referenced above, Local Boards must determine, in policy, generally accepted standardized tests that are valid and appropriate for the target population and which calculate the desired measures with set bench marks for assessment results.
+As referenced above, Local Boards must determine, in policy, generally accepted standardized tests that are valid and appropriate for the target population, and which calculate the desired measures with set bench marks for assessment results.
 Reference 20 CFR § 681.290(c)

-Regardless of which assessment is used, documentation of the assessment and results must be maintained in the hard case file/MIS upload/link/scan/documents function and documented in the MIS case note.
+Regardless of which assessment is used, documentation of the assessment and results must be maintained in MIS upload/link/scan/documents function and documented in the MIS case note.

 Career Pathways:

-Individualized learning and career plans and as identified in the Individual Service Strategy (ISS), that includes a process that enhances the relevance of school and out-of-school learning opportunities, and provides the student access to career development opportunities that incorporate self-exploration, career exploration, and career planning and management skill-building activities.
+Individualized learning and career plans and as identified in the ISS, that includes a process that enhances the relevance of school and out-of-school learning opportunities, and provides the student access to career development opportunities that incorporate self-exploration, career exploration, and career planning and management skill-building activities.
 Reference TEN 17-15 Career Pathways Toolkit

 Case Management: